schwidom/git-exercises/README.md

-big deal: second version ein neues Geschäft wird passieren a new deal is going to be happening
+﻿big deal: second version ein neues Geschäft wird passieren a new deal is going to be happening

+Hier ist was neues...